mkishi1221/mkishi1221.github.io/_includes/cv.md

 Before diving into my work history, here’s a snapshot of the areas I specialise in and the environments where I do my best work.

-- **Product management:** Organising and communicating key information that drives product direction.
-I work closely with teams, stakeholders, and customers to uncover user needs, validate assumptions, and inform strategic decisions.
-I've also been responsible for the day-to-day execution needed to turn strategy into results.
+- **Product management:** Leading and uncovering key information that drives product strategy.
+I work closely with teams, stakeholders, and customers to uncover user needs, validate assumptions, understand technical feasibility and inform strategic decisions.
-- **Team management and development process design:** Aligning user, business, and technical needs to create clear, well-informed PRDs and technical briefs.
-Enabling innovation through frequent, incremental improvements informed by testing, feedback, and technical validation.
+- **Team management and development process design:** Leading day-to-day execution needed to turn strategy into results.
+Aligning user, business, and technical needs to create clear, well-informed PRDs and technical briefs.
+Enabling innovation through frequent, incremental improvements informed by testing, feedback, and validation.
 - **Knowledge management:** Guiding teams to maintain clear documentation, shared resources, and processes that help teams onboard quickly, collaborate effectively, and retain critical knowledge.
-Managing knowledge personally also deepens my understanding of complex products and helps me keep up to date on technical needs.
-- **Design, research and Development:** I bring hands-on experience across UI/UX, brand and marketing design, exploratory data analysis and applied data science, automated QA, GitHub-based code review, DevOps, and AWS deployments.
-I thrive in early-stage teams, stepping into critical gaps to maintain momentum and ensure high-quality delivery.
+- **Design, research and Development:** I bring hands-on experience across UI/UX, brand and marketing design, applied data science, automated QA, GitHub-based code reviews, managing cloud infrastructure and AWS deployments.
+I thrive in early-stage teams and quickly learn to fill critical gaps to maintain momentum and ensure high-quality delivery.

 If you'd like to learn more or discuss working together, feel free to [drop me a message](/contact){: .cv_link target="_blank" } or [reach out on LinkedIn](https://www.linkedin.com/in/mkishi/){: .cv_link target="_blank" }.
 Now, onto the details.